eBay Tips

 Banded fees on high-value items

-Several categories charge a high rate on the first slice of the sale and drop sharply above a threshold.
-This is how eBay keeps high-ticket categories competitive — the headline rate looks expensive, but the effective rate on big-ticket items lands much lower.
-The calculator handles every band automatically.
+Several categories charge a high rate on the first slice of the sale, then drop sharply above a threshold.
+So on big-ticket items the real rate lands well below the headline.
+The calculator handles every band.

 UK eBay banded Final Value Fees by category, May 2026.
 Jewellery & Watches: 14.9% on first £1,000, then 4% above.
 Watches & Parts: 12.9% on first £750, then 3% above.
 Women's Bags & Handbags: 12.9% on first £800, then 7% above.
 Home, Furniture & DIY: 11.9% on first £500, then 7.9% above.
 Coins: 10.9% on first £450, then 3% above.
 Vehicle Parts: 9.5% on first £750, then 3% above.
 Holidays & Travel: 7.9% on first £650, then 3% above.
 Vehicle Tyres/GPS/Power Tools: 6.9% on first £750, then 3% above.
 Tech (Phones, Laptops, TVs, HiFi): 6.9% on first £1,000, then 3% above.
 Video Game Consoles: 6.9% on first £400, then 2% above.